 This is a reading intensive course.
-Please be prepared to spend at least six hours a week outside of class to complete your assignments and prepare for quizzes and exams.
-You attendance and attention are expected in class.
+A reasonable level of self-discipline is needed for successful completion of the course.
+Please be prepared to spend at least three hours a day to complete your assignments and prepare for quizzes and exams.
+Your participation in daily assignments and in class discussions are expected throughout the semester.